Yamiteeee/auth_dashboard_boilerplate/README.md

 Google Fonts Integration: Uses the 'Inter' font for a modern typographic look.

+📊 Latest Updates
+I've recently enhanced this boilerplate with the following improvements:

+Improved UI/UX
+Refined the visual styling of both Login and Sign-Up screens for a more modern and intuitive user experience.
+Enhanced input field aesthetics and button feedback.

+Robust Mock Authentication
+Strengthened the mock authentication service to include more comprehensive error handling and basic password validation during sign-up, making it a more realistic placeholder for future API integration.

 🚀 Getting Started
-Follow these steps to get the project up and running on your local machine.
+To run this project locally, follow these steps:

 Prerequisites
-Flutter SDK installed (version 3.8.1 or newer recommended)
+Flutter SDK installed.

-IDE (VS Code, Android Studio, IntelliJ IDEA) with Flutter and Dart plugins
+IDE (VS Code, Android Studio, IntelliJ IDEA) with Flutter and Dart plugins.

 Installation
 Clone the repository: